vittominacori/vittominacori.github.io/routes/about.md

 ### ETH Token Recover

 ```
-TokenRecover allows the contract owner to recover any ERC20 token sent into the contract for error.
+TokenRecover allows to recover any ERC20 or NFT (ERC721) token sent into the contract and send them to a receiver.
 ```
 [vittominacori.github.io/eth-token-recover](https://vittominacori.github.io/eth-token-recover/)